JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 ## `gh-pages` Branch

 Create a new branch called `gh-pages` and push it to GitHub.
+Note that a new and empty `gh-pages` branch can be created following [these instructions](https://coderwall.com/p/0n3soa/create-a-disconnected-git-branch).

-If this branch already exists then you can skip this step, but do note that the generated content is automatically pushed to this branch from Travis.
+If the `gh-pages` branch already exists then you can skip this step, but do note that the generated content is automatically pushed to this branch from Travis.

 ## Documentation Versions